qianjyM/qianjyM.github.io/_pages/about.md

 I am fortunate to be advised by Prof. Yingyan Lin at Georgia Tech.
 During my time at Tsinghua University, I was advised by Prof. Gang Liu.

-You can find my CV here: [XX's Curriculum Vitae].
+You can find my CV here: [Jiayi's Curriculum Vitae](../assets/CV-Jiayi.pdf).